ibm-cloud-docs/discovery-data/tutorial-convo.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

-Follow this tutorial only is you are using a managed deployment.
+Follow this tutorial only if you are using a managed deployment.
 {:note}

 ## Learning objectives